Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 241.  ### Question241
-One of the outcomes of using TDD is creating an automated regression test suite.
+One of the outcomes of using TDD is creating an automated Regression Test suite.

 - [ ] False
 - [x] True